hugomosh/adventura-de-codigo/README.md

 - [ ] Wait for 9PM PT to auto download input.
 - [ ] Open freshly created files in editor
 - [ ] Add test cases

+## My helper command

+The idea would be to run AdventuraDeCodigo

+And it will tell you.
+We are in December!
+Trying to resolve the current day.

+If not, please select one option.

+1. Resolve a given day.
+2. Wait for the freshedt day.
+3. Continue solving

+Would be nice to have a config file per day so I can add tests and the final solutions.

+It should also be able to update the answer, eventually.